jstran9/overtime-app/README.md

 - <s>Add full_name method for users</s>
 - Refactor user association integration test in post_spec
 - Refactor posts/_form for admin user with status
-- Fix post_spec.rb:85 to use factories.
+- Fix post_spec.rb:85 to use factories
+- Fix post_spec.rb:52 to have correct user reference and not require update